Bucs’ top-ranked passing offense takes on Jets’ NFL-worst D | WTOP News

 KEY MATCHUP: Brady vs. Jets secondary.
 Tampa Bay has the No. 1 passing offense and, even without a few key receivers, will try to take advantage of a young and inexperienced New York secondary that had two new starters at safety last week and might be without top cornerback Bryce Hall (COVID-19 list).

-KEY INJURIES: Coach Bruce Arians tested positive for the coronavirus early in the week and the Bucs began preparation to face the Jets with five players on the reserve/COVID-19 list, including wide receiver Mike Evans and starting cornerbacks Jamel Dean and Sean Murphy-Bunting. … LB Shaquil Barrett, who leads the reigning Super Bowl champions with 10 sacks, sprained a knee last week and is out for the remainder of the regular season. … Jets WR Jamison Crowder missed last week’s game with a calf injury and sat out practice early this week.
+KEY INJURIES: Coach Bruce Arians tested positive for the coronavirus early in the week, but the Bucs said he will coach the game.
+They also activated wide receiver Mike Evans and starting cornerbacks Jamel Dean and Sean Murphy-Bunting. … LB Shaquil Barrett, who leads the reigning Super Bowl champions with 10 sacks, sprained a knee last week and is out for the remainder of the regular season. … Jets WR Jamison Crowder missed last week’s game with a calf injury and sat out practice early this week.

 SERIES NOTES: The Jets are 7-0 at home against the Buccaneers. … The teams first met in 1976, the Buccaneers’ first season, when the Jets and Joe Namath — in his last year with the franchise — trounced Tampa Bay 34-0. … Steve DeBerg threw three touchdown passes and James Wilder ran for 103 yards and three scores in the Buccaneers’ 41-21 rout in 1984. … Ken O’Brien had a career-high five TD throws, including three to Mickey Shuler, and Johnny Hector had two TD runs in the Jets’ 62-28 romp in 1985. … Pat Leahy kicked a 40-yard field goal with 1:22 remaining to lift New York to a 16-13 win in the 1991 season opener. … Otis Smith returned interceptions 45 and 51 yards for touchdowns, and Leon Johnson had a 101-yard kickoff return in the Jets’ 31-0 victory in 1997. … New York rallied from a 17-6 fourth-quarter deficit to win 21-17 in 2000 on running back Curtis Martin’s 18-yard TD pass to Wayne Chrebet with 52 seconds left. … The Buccaneers ended an eight-game losing streak to the Jets in the teams’ last meeting in 2017 with a 15-10 victory powered by Patrick Murray’s three field goals.

-STATS AND STUFF: Brady is completing his first full tour of the AFC East since leaving New England for Tampa Bay last season.
+STATS AND STUFF: With Brady 44 and the Jets’ Zach Wilson exactly 22 years younger – the two share an Aug.
+3 birthday – it will mark the largest age gap between starting quarterbacks since at least 1950, according to NFL Research. … Brady is completing his first full tour of the AFC East since leaving New England for Tampa Bay last season.
 He won 17 division titles in 20 years with the Patriots and has already beaten his old team, plus the Dolphins and Bills this season. … The seven-time Super Bowl champion leads the NFL with 4,580 yards passing and 37 TDs.
 In 38 career starts against the Jets, during which he is 30-8, he has averaged 241.1 yards per game and thrown for 61 TDs. … TE Rob Gronkowski faced the Jets 16 times while he was with New England, amassing 69 receptions for 883 yards and nine TDs. … The Bucs’ defense had seven sacks against the Panthers last week to boost its season total to 44, tied for second in the league with Minnesota.
-The unit hasn’t given up a touchdown the past two games, holding New Orleans to three field goals in a 9-0 loss to the Saints, limiting Carolina to two field goals in Tampa Bay’s 32-6 win last Sunday. … The Jets ran for 273 yards, the most in the NFL this season, on 36 carries against Jacksonville. … QB Zach Wilson ran for 91 yards — including a 52-yard TD — on four carries against Jacksonville, setting franchise records for quarterbacks with both marks.
+The unit hasn’t given up a touchdown the past two games, holding New Orleans to three field goals in a 9-0 loss to the Saints, limiting Carolina to two field goals in Tampa Bay’s 32-6 win last Sunday. … The Jets ran for 273 yards, the most in the NFL this season, on 36 carries against Jacksonville. … Wilson ran for 91 yards — including a 52-yard TD — on four carries against Jacksonville, setting franchise records for quarterbacks with both marks.
 He was also the first QB in NFL history to run for 90 or more yards on just four attempts or less. … Wilson has no interceptions in his last three games. … Backup OL Conor McDermott caught a 1-yard touchdown pass in the fourth quarter last week, the first TD catch by a Jets O-lineman since Jumbo Elliott’s grab in the “Monday Night Miracle” against Miami in 2000. … After going 4 for 12 on third downs against Jacksonville, the Jets are 10 for 37 in their last three games.
 Their 27% conversion average in that span is better than only New England’s 24.3%. … WR Braxton Berrios had a 102-yard kickoff return for a touchdown last week, the Jets’ first return for a score since Andre Roberts in 2018. … LB C.J.
 Mosley has 10 or more tackles in four straight games, and has a career-high 142 total tackles this season.
 His nine games of 10 or more tackles are the most by a Jets player since Jonathan Vilma in 2005.

-FANTASY TIP: With Buccaneers star receivers Evans and Chris Godwin out, Brown figures to have another busy afternoon.
+FANTASY TIP: With Buccaneers star receiver Chris Godwin out, Brown figures to have another busy afternoon.
 His 23 games with 10-plus catches are the most since he entered the league as a sixth-round draft pick in 2010.
 He ranks second over that stretch with 46 100-yard games.

 —